kyoung/trek/PMO.md

     - [x] *Bug* Phasers won't fire
   - [x] Targeting will need to have subsection targeting
   - [x] Shield screen should indicate the strength, charge, and status of each shield

+## v 0.16 Crew Magic [COMPLETE]
+- [x] Crew interactions
+  - [x] Healing from medics
+  - [x] Heal crews in sickbay
+  - [x] Repair teams should be able to fix bridge damage
+    - [x] The bridge has to be a system
+    - [x] Damage to consoles gets dolled out from here
+  - [x] Engineering teams should limit/prevent overdrive damage
+  - [-] Science teams should ...
+    - [-] Figure out what science teams should be able to actually do
+      - Should be required for the mission profile: this is in keeping with cannon
+  - [x] Game over if crew is dead